A Geometric Description of Sets of Points: Exploring Definitions and Visualizations

 -

 Conic Sections: These are curves formed by the intersection of a plane and a double cone.
 They include circles, ellipses, parabolas, and hyperbolas.
 Each has a unique equation and geometric properties.
-For example, an ellipse is defined by the set of points where the sum of the distances to two fixed points (foci) is constant.
+To give you an idea, an ellipse is defined by the set of points where the sum of the distances to two fixed points (foci) is constant.

 3. More Complex Sets: Defining using Multiple Conditions